Adi5423/Business-Team-Manager-/README.md

 - Media uploads and static files are stored locally (see `.gitignore`).
 - For production, configure proper static/media hosting and security settings.

+## License

+This project is licensed under the [MIT License](LICENSE).

+Open to all contributors!
+For contributions or questions, contact: adii54ti23@gmail.com

 ---

 Enjoy your modern business management dashboard!